DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ## Reflection;
 - I found out that when copying (relative)path the / becomes \ and that doesnt work.
-- I wish I could add more stuff to my portofolio
+- I wish I could add more stuff to my portofolio.
-- Should have focused more instead of adding features
+- Should have focused on quality more instead of adding quantity.